 This is not just a hotel, but also a glamorous spot to have breakfast.
 This meal can be enjoyed in a pristine location.

 If you are staying in this area, it is definitely worth staying in this hotel for its high-quality breakfasts.

-The last item on our list is Exchange, a coffee shop that was established in 2013.
+The last item on our list of the best breakfasts in Adelaide is Exchange, a coffee shop that was established in 2013.
 If you consider yourself a coffee fan, this will be somewhere you should certainly visit.

 Their coffee is responsibly sourced and roasted to perfection.
-Their breakfast menu consists of different types of bread, granolas, sandwiches, and pastries.
+Their breakfast menu consists of different types of Bread, Granolas and a delicious-sounding Chorizo Cassoulet.

 Frequently Asked Questions